NZA-Just-GIS/THOLCADS-Zoning/DATA_DOWNLOAD/README.md

 This directory contains three folders.
 They are as follows:

 - `BAR_GRAPHS` - bar graphs produced in the `06_bar_graphs.R` script.
-- `SHAPES` - Esri shapefile and identical GeoJSON file.
-Both contain HOLC neighborhood polygons with attributes produced by the scripts herein.
+- `SHAPES` - Identical Esri shapefile and GeoJSON file and an interactive map as an HTML file.
+All contain HOLC neighborhood polygons with attributes produced by the scripts herein.
 Those attributes include % Black, % "foreign born", and average building age midpoint.
 - `TABLES` - output tables produced by the scripts.
 Please reference the README file in that folder for further information.

 # Correspondence